 You finish mowing your lawn and stop to admire it.
 That’s when you notice your lawn looks terrible.
-Your Snapper lawn mower is no longer providing you with a good cut and you’re not sure why.
+Your lawn mower is no longer providing you with a good cut and you’re not sure why.
 I have put together a list of items to check on your mower.

-A Snapper lawn mower will cut uneven when it has a low tire pressure; a worn, bent or unbalanced mower blade; bad bearing in the spindle or pulley; a worn belt; or plugged mower deck.
+A Snapper lawn mower will have a bad or uneven cut when it has a low tire pressure; a worn, bent, or unbalanced mower blade; bad bearing in the spindle or pulley; a worn belt; or plugged mower deck.

-Before checking your Snapper for an uneven cut, prepare your mower by parking it on a flat level surface and setting the parking brake.
+Before checking for an uneven cut, prepare your mower by parking it on a flat-level surface and setting the parking brake.
 Take safety precautions to prevent your mower from starting.

 This post may include affiliate links.
 Purchases made through these links may provide a commission for us, at no extra cost to you.
-As an Amazon Associate we earn from qualifying purchases.
+As an Amazon Associate, we earn from qualifying purchases.

 Reasons Your Snapper Mower is Cutting Uneven

-Low Tire Pressure on Your Snapper Mower
+Low Tire Pressure

 Before checking anything on your Snapper mower, check your tire pressures.
 Your bad and uneven cut can be something as simple as a low tire.
 Having a low tire will throw off the level of the deck making it sit lower on the side with the low tire.

-Use a tire pressure gauge and check your tire pressures.
+Use a tire pressure gauge and check your tire pressure.
 The pressure reading should match the recommended tire pressure shown on the tire sidewall.
 Add air to a low tire until the pressure is corrected.

-Worn or Dull Snapper Mower Blades
+Worn or Dull Blades

 Your blade tips can become so worn that a strip of grass is left between them when they turn under your mower deck.
 The sail on your blade can also become very worn.
 When this happens, your blade is not able to create the air movement and suction under the deck required for a good cut.

-Check your mower blades for wearing.
+Check your mower blades for wear.
 When the blade tips become rounded or the sail of the blade is thinner than the center of the blade, you must replace your blade.

-Bent Snapper Mower Blade
+Bent Mower Blade

 A mower blade can become bent when it contacts a solid object.
 Mower blades spinning at high rates impacting an object can tweak the blade or bend it.
-There are a couple of ways you can check a for a bent blade on and off your mower.
+There are a couple of ways you can check for a bent blade on and off your mower.

 Before you remove a mower blade, it is a good idea to quickly check the condition of the spindle and bearing.
 Refer to the section on the spindle housing below.